 Follow these steps to create a manual installer for SmarterMail:

-- Download the SmarterMail auto-installer from the SmarterTools website and install it on a server.
+- Contact the Sales team to get the latest version of the MSI installer and install it on a server.

 - Configure the desired settings for the installation.

 - Use a zip program to zip up the SmarterMail folder that was created during the installation process.
 This zip file will serve as the SmarterMail manual installer.
 NOTE: The default installation path for SmarterMail is C:\Program Files\SmarterTools\SmarterMail.

 After creating the manual installer, follow these steps to install SmarterMail: